huggingface/blog/benchmark-2021-part1.md

 is as close as possible to the cores memory pool (referred as **Explicit Memory Allocation Directives**).

 _Note: Setting both cores and memory affinities is important here.
-Having computations done on socket 0 and memory allocated on socket 1 would ask the system to go over the sockets shared bus to exchange memory, thus leading to an unwanted overhead._
+Having computations done on socket 0 and memory allocated on socket 1 would ask the system to go over the sockets shared bus to exchange memory, thus leading to an undesired overhead._

 ### Tuning Process Affinity